kayapperson/R-Learning-Resources/README.md

 [From R open & R Server to predictive analytics with Spark](https://www.edx.org/course/implementing-predictive-analytics-spark-microsoft-dat202-3x-1) (highly recommended).

 ### **Setting up R engines and IDE (authoring tool) on a local computer or a VM:**
-1. [Download VS2015 community with R Tools for Visual Studio (RTVS)](https://www.visualstudio.com/vs/rtvs/) (two downloads VS and RTVS from one link).
+1. [Download VS2015 community with R Tools for Visual Studio (RTVS)](https://www.visualstudio.com/vs/rtvs/) (two downloads VS and RTVS on the same page).

 2. Set VS2015 using Data Science Settings to make it look and feel the way data scientists use R IDEs.
 2.1 After the installation of RTVS on VS, go to the R Tools tab --> Data Science Settings.
 Just click on it to activate the setting of VS.